Asian shares mixed following Fed’s decision to cut rates

 "The bank did highlight increasing downside risks from external demand and stated that it will pay closer attention to the possibility that momentum towards reaching its 2% inflation target will be lost," Marcel Thieliant of Capital Economics said in a commentary.

-Brazil's central bank also cut its benchmark rate, by 0.5%, and more decisions were expected later in the day from Indonesia, the Bank of England and the central banks in Sweden and Norway.
+Brazil's central bank also cut its benchmark rate on Wednesday, by 0.5%, and more decisions were expected Thursday from Indonesia, the Bank of England and the central banks in Sweden and Norway.

-On Wall Street, gains in banks, utilities and technology companies outweighed losses elsewhere in the market, which were broadly lower until the last hour of trading.
+Overnight on Wall Street, gains in banks, utilities and technology companies outweighed losses elsewhere in the market.
 Bond yields moved lower.

 Stocks initially declined after the central bank announced the widely expected rate cut.
 Its policy statement failed to indicate whether more rate cuts were likely this year, though the central bank left the door open for additional rate cuts if the economy weakens.